 Maria is a co-author (with Gary Litvin) of Be Prepared for the AP Computer Science Exam in Java, now in its fourth edition.
 Maria and Gary also co-wrote C++ for You++, and more recent Java Methods: Object-Oriented Programming and Data Structures, the textbook used for AP CS courses in hundreds of schools.
 Since 1999, Maria and Gary co-wrote questions for the Continental Mathematics League contests in computer science; this collection is now available in the book 250 Multiple-Choice Computer Science Questions in Java (Skylight Publishing, 2008).
 Their latest book is Mathematics for the Digital Age and Programming in Python (Skylight Publishing, 2008), now in its second edition (2010).

 This session will provide thorough coverage of the concepts and ideas of AB/BC Calculus, with emphasis on both teaching strategies and test taking tips.
 The format of the exam will be explored with analyses on the multiple choice, free response, and calculator active portions of the test.
 Reform topics will be covered and insights into the grading rubrics will be provided.
 Topics include series, parametric, and polar problems.
-New, this year, will be an emphasis on the aforementioned polar problems.
-This institute is for both previous participants and new participants.
+New, this year, will be an emphasis on the Mean Value Theorem.
+This institute is for both previous participants and new participants, as we will have break-out groups for AB and for BC.
 It is recommended that participants bring a graphing calculator.

-Gerald Pockl, of John Marshall High School, West Virginia, has been teaching AP Calculus since 1984, and has been an AP Reader since 1996 and a Table Leader since 2001.
-He is a nationally endorsed Collegeboard consultant who has led workshops and summer institutes in California, Washington, Nevada, Maine, and the Midwest.
+Gerald Pockl, of The Linsly School, West Virginia, has been teaching AP Calculus since 1984, and has been an AP Reader since 1996 and a Table Leader since 2001.
+He is a nationally endorsed College Board consultant who has led workshops and summer institutes in California, Washington, Nevada, Maine, and the Midwest.

 Chemistry participants can expect an extensive comparison of the current AP Chemistry course (which completed this year – 2012/13) and the course to be implemented in 2013/14 according to the brand new AP Chemistry Curriculum Framework.
 Our comparison will consolidate the topics that have been excluded from the former course and detail a couple of topics that have been added to the new curriculum framework.
 In addition, we will prepare for the emphasis on inquiry learning that pervades not only the new curriculum framework, but, particularly, the laboratory portion of the new course.
 Participants can expect exposure to resources such as POGIL, the Science Writing Heuristic and the 5 and 7 E models and their use in planning to teach and prepare laboratory and classroom experiences using various levels of inquiry.
 Additionally, the previous examination format will be compared to the format that is to be applied to the new curriculum framework.
 Sample questions representative of the new exam style will be studied as well.
 We will also practice writing assessment questions that will elicit students’ inquiry skills and we will convert former multi-topic AP examination questions into inquiry style questions.